preactjs/preact-www/content/en/tutorial/04-state.md

 > }
 > ```
 >
-> This is called callsite ordering, and it's the reason why hooks must
+> This is called call site ordering, and it's the reason why hooks must
 > always be called in the same order within a component, and cannot be
 > called conditionally or within loops.